"How beautiful, how sad, and what a powerful message."

 director, screenwriter, NARRATOR

-Daniel Kreizberg is an award-winning filmmaker and actor who graduated with Honors from NYU Tisch School of the Arts, with a BFA in Acting.
+Daniel Kreizberg is an award-winning filmmaker and actor who graduated from NYU Tisch.
 His debut short film, “Tahlequah the Whale: A Dance of Grief,” which he wrote, directed, and narrated in 2023, was awarded the “Special Mention of the Festival” at the Oscar-qualifying Animayo International Film Festival.
-It also received an Honorable Mention at the Jackson Wild Media Awards (“the nature equivalent to the Oscars”), the Canuto Prize at DocsMX, a Student Jury Prize at the Lucca Film Festival, a Next Generation Indie Film Award, was shortlisted for two Young Director Awards, and continues to travel to festivals around the world.
+It also received an Honorable Mention at the Jackson Wild Media Awards (“the nature equivalent to the Oscars”), the Canuto Prize at DocsMX, a Grand Jury Prize at the Blue Water Film Festival, the Animation Award at the International Ocean Film Festival, the Best Kids Film Award at the Sehsüchte Int’l Student Film Festival, a Student Jury Prize at the Lucca Film Festival, a Telly Gold Award, and other honors.
 As an actor, Daniel made his New York stage debut at Carnegie Hall, performing the role of Lazarus Solomon in “Ellis Island: The Dream of America.”
-He tells stories that veer from the hyper-naturalistic to the expressionistic, with a focus on uncovering the truth of what it means to be alive to help make a more compassionate world.
+Daniel tells stories that focus on uncovering the truth of what it means to be alive, to help make a more compassionate world.

 Akvilė Bliujūtė-Janušė